 The SSC CHSL Exam Pattern for Tier II is as follows:

 SSC CHSL Exam Pattern for Tier III is as follows:

 This is a Skill/Typing test that is of qualifying nature.
 The marks from this test will not be included in the final merit list.

-- Typing Test: To be qualified for the exam, English typing- test will require a speed of 35 words per minute and Hindi typing- the test will require a speed of 30 words per minute mandatory.
+- Typing Test: To be qualified for the exam, English typing- test will require a speed of 35 words per minute and Hindi typing- the test will require a mandatory speed of 30 words per minute.
 Typing test is applicable for Postal Assistant/Sorting Assistant, LDC, and Court Clerk posts.

 - Skill Test: This test demands data entry speed of 8,000 key depressions per hour on the computer.
 The skill test is conducted for Data Entry Operator post.

 To understand more about the exam, candidates must keep referring the SSC CHSL Notification on a regular basis, which will ease the preparation to a large extent.

 |Aspirants can boost their SSC CHSL preparation with the help of following links –|

 There are many important topics for the SSC CHSL Exam.
 A brief description of each topic, tier-wise is as follows: